Ventilation, Purification & Filtration

 Her contractor recommended installing a fresh air ventilation system instead of purification & filtration.
 Before I continue I should note that I’m actually familiar with her selected contractor, I’m very active in the national HVAC scene and have come across them before.
 They’re a very reputable HVAC Company and have seen her home’s application.
 In other words, although I recommend a three pronged clean air plan (ventilation, filtration, & purification), her home design may not make that feasible.
 Perhaps their recommendation is more feasible in this particular application.

 This is a perfect example of why we (Magic Touch Mechanical) won’t give an exact quote on an installation without inspecting the home first.
-Everyones needs, budget and application is different.
+Everyone’s needs, budget, and application is different.
 We need to see the details personally to give the best advice for each application.
+Using her home as an example, site unseen, I do not know the location of her AC’s air handler, ducting, if there is attic space for equipment or not, etc.

 I answer her question specifically at the end of this article.
 First thought I should elaborate on the equipment used to accomplish the three IAQ factors.